christensenacademy/christensen-academy/modules/beginning-java/textpages/primitive-data-types-overview.md

 ###Variables for Primitives are NOT References

 Variables for primitive data types simply hold primitive values.
 This is different from how variables for objects work.
 Variables for objects actually hold *references* to objects, not the objects themselves.
-This is a subtle difference that will make sense once you start working with objects and you begin to realize that you can do strange things like have multiple variables reference the same object.
+This is a subtle difference that will make sense once you start working with objects and begin realizing that you can do strange things like have multiple variables reference the same object.